mrblue223/TryHackMe/Smol/Write_up.md

 Service detection performed.
 Please report any incorrect results at https://nmap.org/submit/ .
 Nmap done: 1 IP address (1 host up) scanned in 11.97 seconds

-The scan quickly showed me two open doors:
+The scan revealed two open ports:

-    Port 22 (SSH): Standard secure shell, running OpenSSH on Ubuntu.
-Good to know, but usually not my first target.
+    Port 22 (SSH): Running OpenSSH 8.2p1 on Ubuntu.

-    Port 80 (HTTP): A web server, Apache on Ubuntu.
-This one immediately caught my eye because it redirected to http://www.smol.thm.
+    Port 80 (HTTP): Running Apache httpd 2.4.41 on Ubuntu.
+The HTTP service on port 80 redirected to http://www.smol.thm.

-/etc/hosts Modification - Making Sense of the Redirect
+/etc/hosts Modification

-Since the web server was redirecting to a hostname, I needed to make sure my attacking machine knew what www.smol.thm meant.
-A quick edit to my /etc/hosts file did the trick.
+To properly resolve the domain www.smol.thm to the target's IP address, an entry was added to the /etc/hosts file on the attacking machine.

 subl /etc/hosts
 # Add the following line:
 # 10.10.231.99    www.smol.thm

-Gobuster Directory Enumeration - What's Hiding on the Web?
+Gobuster Directory Enumeration

-With the hostname sorted, it was time to dig into the web server.
-I used gobuster to brute-force common directories and files.
-It's like shining a flashlight into every corner of the website.
+With the hostname configured, gobuster was used to enumerate directories and files on the web server using a common wordlist.

 gobuster dir -u http://www.smol.thm/ -w /usr/share/wordlists/dirb/common.txt

-Gobuster Output - WordPress, Bingo!
+Gobuster Output - WordPress Identification:

 ===============================================================
 Gobuster v3.6